Pingumaniac/SICP_JS/Chapter 1/README.md

 # About Chapter 1
 This file contains my solutions to all of the exercises from Chapter 1.

+Notice that while the original book uses the terminology "procedure(s)," the SICP JS edition uses the terminology "functions."

 ## Contents in Chapter 1
 * 1.1 The Elements of Programming